djtomlinson/moldy/README.md

 Usage examples included in moldy.py

-Example outputs included in ./graphicsOutput
+Example graphical outputs included in ./examples

 compiled with c++20